Trump proposes bonuses for teachers who get gun training

 "These people are cowards.
 They're not going to walk into a school if 20% of the teachers have guns -- it may be 10% or may be 40%.
 And what I'd recommend doing is the people that do carry, we give them a bonus.
 We give them a little bit of a bonus," Trump said.
 "They'll frankly feel more comfortable having the gun anyway.
 But you give them a little bit of a bonus."

+Randi Weingarten, head of the American Federation of Teachers, knocked the proposal in a statement on behalf of the teachers' union.

+"Teachers don't want to be armed," Weingarten said.
+"We want to teach.
+We don't want to be, and would never have the expertise needed to be, sharp shooters; no amount of training can prepare an armed teacher to go up against an AR-15."

-He repeated his suggestion that some teachers get trained to handle firearms as a deterrent to shooters and disparaged "gun-free zones."
+At the session, Trump repeated his suggestion that some teachers get trained to handle firearms as a deterrent to shooters and disparaged "gun-free zones."

 "I don't want teachers to have guns.
 I want certain highly adept people -- people that understand weaponry, guns.
 If they really have that aptitude -- because not everybody has aptitude for gun -- but if they have the aptitude, I think a concealed permit for having teachers and letting people know that there are people in the building with guns, you won't have -- in my opinion -- you won't have these shootings," the President said.